tranarchy/goldberg_emulator_arm64/README.md

-# Goldberb Emulator for arm64 Linux
+# Goldberg Emulator for arm64 Linux

 ## How to use